Dedicated VM setup ensures that a user is not connecting to a shared server but has a dedicated machine assigned that no other user can connect to.

 Once green, head over to Cloud Desktops > Users

-Find and select the user needing the dedicated VM on the list and hit edit
+Find and select the user needing the dedicated VM on the list and click Edit

-Now change the RD Collection setting to be the one you just created and hit Save
+Now change the Collection Pool setting to be the one you just created and hit Save

 Allow the system to finish the new server configuration.
 The server will be automatically configured with an image that was selected in the Autoscaling settings.
 Your new server will be configured with the apps and settings that were set up for the image but you will also get the application installation tasks in the Tasks module so you can confirm they are all configured correctly.